cssnr/portainer-stack-deploy-action/README.md

 </details>
 <details><summary>Only run on release events</summary>

-This is accomplished by adding an `if:` to the step:
+This is accomplished by adding an `if` to the step.

 - `if: ${{ github.event_name == 'release' }}`